Support for Listed Companies

 Companies are legally required to disclose a wide range of information.
 The timely and appropriate disclosure of information in accordance with the relevant laws and regulations is essential for investor protection and securing market confidence.
 The board, kansayaku, the kansayaku board and external auditors all bear an important responsibility in this regard, starting with the establishment of an appropriate internal control system as to financial information.

-Irrespective of whether the disclosed information is required by law, the appropriate provision of information is an effective means to develop a shared awareness and understanding with shareholders and other stakeholders, in particular given that as outsiders they suffer from information asymmetry.
-Appropriate information disclosure will also contribute to constructive dialogue based on Japan's Stewardship Code.
+Irrespective of whether the disclosed information is required by law, the appropriate provision of information is an effective means to develop a shared awareness and understanding with shareholders and other stakeholders, in particular given that they suffer from information asymmetry.
+Appropriate information disclosure will also contribute to constructive dialogue based on Japan’s Stewardship Code.

 General Principle 4